Creating a Career Development Plan: Tips and Strategies

 - Expands the opportunities for career advancement.

-A career development plan requires evaluating strengths and weaknesses in skillsets and then taking proactive steps towards professional advancement.
+Making a career development plan is about evaluating your strengths and weaknesses in the skillsets then implementing active steps to professional advancement.

 Evaluate Your Current Competencies and Skills

-The first step when creating your career plan of development is to assess your current competencies, skillsets strengths, weaknesses, and areas for improvement.
+The first step when creating your career development plan is to determine your current skills, abilities strengths, weaknesses, and areas that require improvement.

 Consider these questions:

-When you’ve created your short-term career plan, you should create an actionable list of steps needed to reach each desired goal.
+When you’ve created your short-term career plan, you should create a list of actionable steps required to achieve each desired goal.

 Make an actionable plan that includes: